 The non-federal share of the budget must equal or exceed the federal share of the budget (this implements the dollar-for-dollar cash match requirement).
 There is no requirement that the non-federal share of the budget "mirror" or be allocated on the same basis as the federal share of the budget.
-For example, it is not required that 80 percent of the recipient's share of funds be allocated to subrecipients, as is required for the federal share.
+For example, if you allocate 80 percent of the recipient's share of funds to subrecipients, you do not have to allocate the same amount to the federal share.